 Pain medications can help reduce knee pain but will also affect the entire body when taken orally.

 Botox injections may be a better alternative to manage spasticity and reduce knee pain.

-By injecting the nerve blocker directly into the spastic muscle, only that muscle will be affected.
+By injecting the nerve blocker directly into the spastic muscle, only that muscle will be targeted and affected.